Ms. Clean Food Living is a well-being enthusiast who enjoys a clean food living lifestyle on her little country farm in Montana.

 - 1/2 to 3/4 teaspoon lemon juice

-- 1 tablespoon granulated garlic OR garlic powder
+- 1 teaspoon granulated garlic OR garlic powder

 Note: if you are using creamy or crunch peanut butter instead of the powder, and your peanut butter has added sugar, skip the honey (or cane sugar).